Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: Results discussion

+In this subsection, we focus on {providing insights on} how non-lifelong anomaly detection methods are impacted by the challenges brought by lifelong scenarios {(\textbf{RQ1})}.

-We present our results in Table \ref{tab:results}.
-The general trend that can be observed across all methods and datasets is that there is a gap between the performance achieved by widely adopted anomaly detection methods and the hypothetical upper bound defined by multiple single-task experts.
-Notably, with the Energy dataset, base models with a naive learning strategy are significantly outperformed by the MTSE approach (CC: $0.64$ vs. $0.88$ --- CR: $0.65$ vs. $0.97$ --- R: $0.59$ vs. $0.97$).
-This is not an isolated case, but applies to the other datasets as well.
-It is noteworthy that MTSE achieves very high performance in most cases, highlighting that the scenario generation procedure decomposes each dataset's complexities in sub-complexities (concepts), which are much more manageable to learn in isolation, but much more challenging when provided as a full lifelong scenario.
-As for backward transfer ($BWT$), all base models with Naive strategy present negative values, e.g. with Wind (CR), models showcase values from $-0.12$ to $-0.57$, which shows that they are affected by a degree of forgetting (from mild to catastrophic).
+} We present the experimental results in Table \ref{tab:results}.
+The general trend that can be observed across all methods and datasets is that there is a gap between the anomaly detection performance in terms of ROC-AUC achieved by widely adopted anomaly detection methods and the hypothetical upper-bound defined by multiple single-task experts (MSTE).
+Notably, with the Energy dataset, base models with a Naive learning strategy are significantly outperformed by the MSTE approach (for example, for Isolation Forest, CC: $0.64$ vs. $0.88$ --- CR: $0.65$ vs. $0.97$ --- R: $0.59$ vs. $0.97$).
+This is not an isolated case but applies to the other datasets as well. {

+It is noteworthy that MSTE achieves very high performance in most cases, highlighting that the scenario generation procedure decomposes each dataset's complexities into sub-complexities (concepts), which are much more manageable to learn in isolation but much more challenging when provided as a lifelong scenario.
+This phenomenon has been observed in \cite{sharma2018learning} in the context of non-lifelong one-class classification.
+Overall, it looks clear that non-lifelong anomaly detection methods are penalized in lifelong scenarios, leading to sub-optimal performance scores{, as evident by the low ROC-AUC values}. {We present a graphical illustration of this phenomenon in Figure {\ref{fig:results-plot}}, which shows a clear performance gap between non-lifelong and lifelong strategies.}